26-Page Dental Template Customisation in 59 Days — White-Label for a US Marketing Agency

 Operational Integrity at handoff

-The map-and-contact block on the staging build held long-form copy where the Figma showed a CTA — built to the agency’s own content documents, so the mismatch surfaced at first QA pass rather than slipping into handoff; the SEO QA task also flagged a duplicate-URL ambiguity on row 9 of the shared backlog that required agency clarification before our team could close it.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The map-and-contact block held long-form copy where the Figma showed a CTA — built to the agency’s own content documents, so the mismatch surfaced at first QA pass.
+The SEO QA task also flagged a duplicate-URL ambiguity on row 9 that needed agency clarification before we could close it.
+Before handoff the build went through Site Checker — how we run QA sets out the categories and why an open flag keeps a page from shipping.
+Once it was in the agency’s hands, they vetted it their own way and routed findings into the shared backlog, feeding our fix loop to sign-off.

 Results

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 26 pages and 10 templates, over 59 calendar days, inside the 69-hour estimate.
+Net of it all: the agency’s Figma went onto their branded template across 26 pages and 10 templates, the calendar ran to 59 days, and the work stayed under the 69-hour estimate.

 Process